pbeza/wildland-core/docs/configuration/config.md

 ## Internal Implementation

-If the library is used as a rust library (not via the bindings), in addition to to the first method, the configuration can be created as internal data structure and it will also be accepted and acted upon. `LoggerConfig` structure can be either created by using `::new()` or `::default()` (with defaults of course), or full constructor can be used, i.e.
+If the library is used as a rust library (not via the bindings), in addition to the first method, the configuration can be created as an internal data structure and it will also be accepted and acted upon. `LoggerConfig` structure can be either created by using `::new()` or `::default()` (with defaults of course), or a full constructor can be used, i.e.

 ```rust